All Episodes

 I don't know about that.

-I've I've seen video tape of diving mules.
+I've seen videotape of diving mules.

-But you put them on a platform where there's nowhere else to go but down, and then tell everybody that they want to do it.
+But you put them on a platform where there's nowhere else to go but down and then tell everybody that they want to do it.

 That's pretty clever.